 - If you receive any grant/bursary from a sponsor, you may need to repay part of this; if you repeat any part of your studies on your return, you may not receive support towards your tuition fees for that part of the programme.

 - If you are responsible for paying tuition fees and your leave will have an impact on payments made/due, your position will be reviewed automatically by the University (see link to Fee Reduction and Refund Policy on in the See Also box).

 - Your change of status may impact on tuition fees paid and due, and you may even be entitled to a refund (see link to Fee Reduction and Refund Policy in the See Also box).

-- If you are unsure as to exactly how your leave of absence may affect your tuition fees, please seek advice from the Student Fees section of Registry Services on 0114 222 1288 or email the link below.
+- If you are unsure as to exactly how your leave of absence may affect your tuition fees, please seek advice from the Student Fees section of the Student Administration Service on 0114 222 1288 or email the link below.